agentmark-ai/templatedx/README.md

 TemplateDX uses a straightforward, readable syntax to enhance the developer experience for those using templating engines.

-TemplateDX was built as the foundation for [PromptDX](https://github.com/puzzlet-ai/promptdx) is inspired by MDX.
+TemplateDX was built as the foundation for [PromptDX](https://github.com/puzzlet-ai/promptdx) and is inspired by MDX.

 ## Example